w00ing/closedai-app/CONTRIBUTING.md

 - [🐛 Creating Issues](#-creating-issues)
 - [⚙️ Packaging](#-packaging)

-Welcome to the blueberryAI app! blueberryAI is a fork of VSCode (and Continue), with most of the functionality in `extension/blueberryai-submodule`.
+Welcome to the closedAI app! closedAI is a fork of VSCode (and Continue), with most of the functionality in `extension/closedai-submodule`.
 Follow the guide below to contribute effectively and have fun while doing it! 😄

 ## 🚀 Getting Started

-After cloning and building the repo, check out our [issues list](https://github.com/tryblueberry/blueberryai-app/issues).
-For first-time contributors, issues labeled [`good first issue`](https://github.com/tryblueberry/blueberryai-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22) are great starting points.
+After cloning and building the repo, check out our [issues list](https://github.com/tryclosed/closedai-app/issues).
+For first-time contributors, issues labeled [`good first issue`](https://github.com/tryclosed/closedai-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22) are great starting points.
 If you're contributing significant changes, or if the issue is already assigned to a specific milestone, please discuss with the assignee first on [Discord](https://discord.gg/7QMraJUsQt).

 ## 🛠 Prerequisites